gem-pasteur/macsyfinder/doc/source/user_guide/outputs.rst

 .. note::

     This file is in human readable format.
-If you need to parse the information about rejected clusters, use the tsv formatted file rejected_clusters.tsv
+If you need to parse the information about rejected candidates, use the tsv formatted file rejected_candidates.tsv

 .. code-block:: text

     # macsyfinder 20200511.dev
     # models : TFF-SF-0.1b
     # macsyfinder --sequence-db data/base/GCF_000006745.fasta --models TFF-SF all --models-dir data/models/ --db-type gembase -w 4
-    # Rejected clusters:
+    # Rejected candidates:

     Cluster:
         - model: T4P